cmenon12/contemporary-choir/README.md

 # Contemporary Choir
 As the Treasurer of [Contemporary Choir](https://www.exeterguild.org/societies/contemporarychoir/) (a University of Exeter Students' Guild society), I've found myself spending quite a bit of time working with various spreadsheets and data from various different sources.
-As a result, I've started writing scripts to help automate some tasks and ultimately make my life easier.
+As a result, I've started writing scripts to help automate some tasks and ultimately make my life easier. *Please note that this repository is managed by me personally as an individual, and not by Contemporary Choir.*

 ## Python Scripts
 **[`ledger_fetcher.py`](ledger_fetcher.py)**